sopra-fs23-group-13/meme-it-client/README.md

 5. The application should now be running on [http://localhost:3000](http://localhost:3000) (or another port specified in the console).

 ## Illustrations
 The following section will provide screenshots of the application from each view.
+In Meme-It, users join a game lobby and wait for other players.
+Once the game begins, players are given a meme template and they must create a meme using their creativity.
+Once created, memes are shared with all players who then vote on the best ones.
+At the end of each round, a leaderboard is displayed showing player scores and best/worst memes of the round.

 ### Landing page